 Risk acceptance is accompanied by a system of credit risk competencies and powers, which, depending on the amount of debt owed under the loan agreement, consists of collegial bodies and individual powers.
 The highest collegial body of the Bank that manages credit risk is the Credit Committee, established in accordance with the decision of the Bank's Supervisory Board.
 The Credit Committee has the competence to delegate some of its credit risk decision-making powers to lower-level credit committees and individual officials responsible for taking the risk.
 The immutable principles of decision-making are the mandatory presence of representatives of the risk management division and their veto power if the decision leads to a violation of the Bank's risk appetite or risk limits.
 In the decision-making process of individual officials with credit powers, it is necessary to observe the principle of "four eyes" and unanimous agreement.
-There is an automatic decision-making system that is configured, maintained and monitored by representatives of the risk management division for standard products for retail customers with minimal amounts of debt.
-If the risk is accepted, it is mandatory to identify insiders associated with the Bank, check the terms of the decision on compliance with product standards, market conditions, and refrain persons who hold credit powers from voting in case of a conflict of interest.
+There is an automatic decision-making system that is configured, maintained and monitored by representatives of the risk is accepted, it is mandatory to identify insiders associated with the Bank, check the terms of the decision on compliance with product standards, market conditions, and refrain persons who hold credit powers from voting in case of a conflict of interest.